Principles of Statistical Inference in Online Problems: Beyond Variance Estimation

-\begin{example}[Online CI construction/Convergence diagnosis] In MCMC methods, a common goal is to estimate $\E_{\zeta \sim \pi}\{h(\zeta)\}$ using $\bar{h}_n := n^{-1} \sum_{i=1}^n h(X_i)$ by generating a Markov chain $\{X_i\}$ that satisfies certain conditions for some distribution $\pi$ and target function $h$ \citep{flegal2010}.
-However, the terminal sample size $n^*$ for a reasonably precise $\bar{h}_{n^*}$ is unknown \textit{a priori}.
-In light of it, \citet{jones2006} proposed the half-width test to terminate a simulation at
+In Markov chain Monte Carlo methods, a common goal is to estimate $\E_{\zeta \sim \pi}\{h(\zeta)\}$ using $\bar{h}_n = n^{-1} \sum_{i=1}^n h(X_i)$ by generating a Markov chain $\{X_i\}$ that satisfies certain conditions for some distribution $\pi$ and target function $h$ \citep{flegal2010obm}.
+However, the terminal sample size $n^*$ for a reasonably precise $\bar{h}_{n^*}$ is unknown a priori.
+In light of it, \citet{jones2006fw} proposed the half-width test to terminate a simulation at